 The Group earns fees and commission income from the diverse range of services it provides to its customers.
-These fees are earned for the provision of services over a period of time and accrued over that period.
-These fees include commission income and credit-related fees.
-However, loan commitment fees for loans that are likely to be drawn down are deferred (together with any incremental costs) and recognized as an adjustment to the EIR on the loan.
+Fees earned for the provision of services over a period of time are accrued over that period.
+These fees include investment fund fees, custodian fees, fiduciary fees, portfolio fees, credit-related fees and other service and management fees.
+Fees on deposit-related accounts are recognized only upon collection or accrued when there is reasonable degree of certainty as to its collection.